 explore practice and methods of ‘doing it with others’ (D.I.W.O.), as well as collaborative documentation and representational strategies including online platforms (for example Etherpad, Google Picasa, Booki).
 More about seminar-workshop http://transartsch.blogspot.com/

 12.-14.04.2013, Interdisciplinary Art Centre SERDE, Atmodas iela 9, Aizpute

-From 12th to the 14th April SERDE (Aizpute, Latvia) is holding a pinhole photography workshop led by Marcis Bendiks, one of Latvia’s most experienced photographers and a black and white master.
-The three-day workshop will take students through some of the theory relating to photography in general and to pinhole cameras specifically, as well as covering the practical side of building a pinhole camera.
-Participants will then design and build their own cameras and develop the prints they take.
+SERDE was holding a pinhole photography workshop led by Marcis Bendiks, one of Latvia’s most experienced photographers and a black and white master.
+The three-day workshop took participants through some of the theory relating to photography in general and to pinhole cameras specifically, as well as covering the practical side of building a pinhole camera.
+Participants designed and built their own cameras and developed the prints they take.